 Rub the steaks with olive oil and season generously with salt and pepper.
 Let rest at room temperature for 30 minutes.

-Dredge the seasoned steaks in flour, shaking off any excess.
-Reserve 1 tablespoon of the flour for later use.
+Set one tablespoon flour aside.
+Dredge the seasoned steaks in the remaining flour, shaking off any excess.

 Heat a large, deep, heavy skillet over medium-high heat.
 When hot, add 2 tablespoons of butter and swirl to coat the pan.
 Sear the steaks to medium-rare doneness, or until nicely browned on both sides, turning only once.